OSAA Information and Resources for Officials

 - A crime involving a minor child at any time.

-- The official must receive annual concussion training.
+- The official must complete the annual OSAA concussion training.

-Training All OSAA certified officials in all sports must complete an annual OSAA concussion training course.
+Training All OSAA officials in all sports must complete the annual OSAA concussion training course.
 Training must be completed before officials are allowed to officiate any contest.

 » Course Instructions

 Center To help officials and Commissioners understand the certification levels for officials listed in AOH Rule 4.2, the ArbiterSports system assigns officials digital eligibility badge icons representing the highest level of certification that official has obtained.
 The badges correspond to the levels of certification as follows.